École du Louvre: Premier cycle

 Undergraduate students follow a core course called HGA (General Art History studying various periods and areas).
 Lectures are held in an amphitheatre, and tutorials are held in various museums providing a "hands-on" experience with the material.

 The first year is dedicated to the Antiquity, with an emphasis on Prehistoric, Classical and Oriental Archaeology.

 The second year focuses on the History of Art and Archaeology of the non-Western world, as well as the study of the Middle Ages and Renaissance.

 The final year focuses on the History of Art in modern times, and African and Oceana Art including Anthropology.

 In addition to the core course, in their first year students choose a specialisation area to study for the duration of the degree, known as cours organiques or spé.
 Currently 31 specialisations (or cours organiques) exist such as painting, drawing, sculpture, engraving, furniture, architecture, industrial design, cinema, fashion, photography created in various areas all over the world such as in Europe, Africa, America, Oceania or Middle and Far East.
 Students also take courses in Epigraphy, Numismatics or Modern Languages.

 Deuxième cycle

-The master's program is composed of two years.
+The master's programme is composed of two years.
 During the first year, students study museology and research methods.
 At the end of the second year, students submit a master's thesis highlighting research and work experience.

 Troisième cycle

-Although the research program is not formally a doctoral program, delivering a diplôme de recherche approfondie instead, students spend the three or more years conducting extensive academic research under the direction of a supervisor from the École du Louvre.
+Although the research programme is not formally a doctoral programme, delivering a diplôme de recherche approfondie instead, students spend the three or more years conducting extensive academic research under the direction of a supervisor from the École du Louvre.

 Academic partnerships

+Partnerships in France

+In France, the École du Louvre signed a double-diploma partnership with ESSEC Business School in 2010, and then with Sciences Po in 2014.

+Since 2007, it has also offered a joint course with Paris-Sud University, leading to a university diploma in legal studies for students at the École du Louvre, and three certificates in general art history (CGHA) for students at the university.

+The École du Louvre also partners with other public and private institutions as part of seminar exchanges.

 The École du Louvre has exchange agreements with the Université de Montréal in Quebec, the Istituto Veneto di Scienze, Lettere ed Arti in Venice, Italy and the University of Heidelberg in Germany.
-In October 2014, a new dual degree Master's program between the Ecole du Louvre and Sciences Po was announced.
+In October 2014, a new dual degree Master's programme between the Ecole du Louvre and Sciences Po was announced.